 - Lossless compression is currently supported for WebP only.

-- GIF to WebP conversion is currently not supported.
+- GIF to WebP conversion does not support animated GIFs.

 - MP4 conversion is only available for animated GIF source images.

 - AVIF is a premium feature of Fastly's Image Optimizer and choosing it as an encoding format will increase your bill.
 Specific charges will appear on your service order.